 The part of the spine that supports your neck is called the cervical spine.
-The neck must allow for a significant amount of movement, in addition to supporting the weight of the head.
-Unlike the rest of the spine, which is relatively protected from injury, the cervical spine has a relatively small number of muscles and ligaments that surround and protect it from injury.
+In addition to supporting the weight of the head, the cervical spine must allow for a significant amount of movement.
+Unlike the rest of the spine, which is relatively protected from injury, the cervical spine has a relatively small number of muscles and ligaments.
+These muscles and ligaments surround and protect the spine from being injured.

 When neck pain continues for more than a week, is severe, or is accompanied by other symptoms, immediate medical attention is recommended.